minio/docs/source/reference/minio-mc/mc-share-upload.rst

       - Replace :mc-cmd:`PATH <mc share upload ALIAS>` with the path to the object on the MinIO deployment.

-      - Replace :mc-cmd:`DURATION <mc share upload expire>` with the duration after which the URL expires.
+      - Replace :mc-cmd:`DURATION <mc share upload --expire>` with the duration after which the URL expires.
 For example, to set a 30 day expiry, specify ``30d``.

    .. tab-item:: Upload Multiple Objects

       Use :mc-cmd:`mc share upload` with the
+      :mc-cmd:`~mc share upload --recursive` and
-      :mc-cmd-option:`~mc share upload recursive` option to generate a URL that supports ``POST`` requests for uploading files to a bucket on a MinIO deployment:
+      :mc-cmd:`~mc share upload --expire` options to generate a temporary URL that supports ``POST`` requests for uploading files to a bucket on a MinIO
+      deployment:

       .. code-block:: shell
          :class: copyable